 Need to get shit done but really don’t feel like doing anything?
 That would explain why you’re procrastinating by reading this article!

 As humans, we are pleasure seekers, pain avoiders.
-And in 2024, it’s tougher than ever to pull away from doom-scrolling on our phones to take care of more important things.
+And in 2024, it’s tougher than ever to pull away from doom-scrolling on our phones to take care of more important things – take smartphone addiction test on this site.
 That’s why I put together a quick list of strategies you can implement right now to get over the slump hump, get shit done, and build forward momentum.

 1. The Two-Minute Rule